Where is terramation legal?

 About Earth

 At Earth, we call our proprietary human composting process ‘soil transformation’.
-We operate from the largest and most advanced facility in the world, and our services are currently available in Washington and Oregon.
+We operate from the largest and most advanced facilities in the world, and our services are currently available in Arizona, California, Nevada, New Mexico, Oregon, and Washington.

 We offer services for those who have an immediate need, as well as those looking to plan ahead for the future.